peace-Van/crystal-clustering/README.md

 print(cc.score)
 ```

 > Not described in the blog post, an algorithm that accepts number of clusters `k` as input instead of the relaxation strength parameter `T` is also implemented.
 In brief, it breaks the MST bond with the lowest $\Delta H / \Delta S$ for each action until the desired number of clusters is reached.
 In this algorithm the `backtrack` mechanism cannot be implemented (otherwise there could be multiple clustering results for one specified $k$).
 Also, lowest $\Delta H / \Delta S$ is not equivalent to lowest negative $(\Delta H - T \Delta S)$ for a given positive $T$; hence the bond breaking order can be different from the algorithm using `T`, leading to different clustering results.
 Fundamentally it overthrows the essence of thermodynamics equilibrium.
-The test results also show a slight downgrade (average NCA 0.870, std 0.227).
+The test results also show a slight downgrade (average NCA 0.870, std 0.227, details in `scores_k.xlsx`).
 I don't prefer this algorithm.

 > The induction `cc.predict` is not mentioned in the blog post.
 The crystal clustering method is not designed for that, but there's a simple way to do it.
 Following the idea of single linkage, just assign the new data the cluster of its nearest neighbor in the training dataset.